Answered By: Doug Bolden

 There is no one way to do it.

 If you remember the database and if you have a complete citation, then it can be pretty simple.
-For most databases going back to the database and then searching for the article title (if the title is long enough, which by the nature of the beast, it usually is) will get you a short list of possible hits.
-You do not even necessarily have to use the "Title" field to specify but it can help.
-The caveat here: if the title has punctuation in it, :'s (colons) and -'s (dashes) are very common, it is often best to try and search for the title UP TO the first instance or possibly everything AFTER the punctuation.
-This is especially true of -'s which some search engines treat as meaning "Not the words after this sign".
+For most databases going back to the database and then searching for the article title (if the title is long enough and specific enough) will get you a short list of possible hits.

-If you have a good citation but do not remember the database, you want to find the journal title (not the article title) and then go through our "Find a Journal by Title" feature.
+If you have a good citation but do not remember the database, try Primo again.
+You can also do a journal search .
+Find the journal title (not the article title) and then go through our "Find a Journal by Title" feature.
 Type in the journal title there, click search.
 Now, you have to look through the available sources and pick one that has that journal title for the date range you need.
 Often from there you can navigate the journal by date, or click something like a "search within this publication" link and repeat the above advice.

 If you have only scattered information (author name, article title) then there are different ways.
 Here are some tips: